Knee Cartilage Transplant in Seattle, WA

-Osteochondral transplant procedures are designed to treat full thickness cartilage defects.
-They are known by a variety of names, including mosaicplasty and OATS procedure – a proprietary name that stands Osteochondral Autograft Transfer System.
-Osteochondral transplant involves harvesting a cylinder or plug of bone and overlying cartilage from an area in the knee that does not require cartilage and transplanting it into the cartilage defect.
+Osteochondral transplant procedures are designed to treat full-thickness cartilage defects.
+They are known by a variety of names, including mosaicplasty and OATS procedure – a proprietary name that stands for Osteochondral Autograft Transfer System.
+The osteochondral transplant involves harvesting a cylinder or plug of bone and overlying cartilage from an area in the knee that does not require cartilage and transplanting it into the cartilage defect.
 One or, sometimes, multiple plugs are transplanted to fill the cartilage defect completely.
 Large cartilage defects can be treated with allograft (cadaver) osteochondral grafts.

 The advantage of this procedure is that the cartilage defect is filled with normal hyaline cartilage.
-The typical patient considered for this procedure is a young, active individual with a isolated traumatic cartilage injury.
+The typical patient considered for this procedure is a young, active individual with an isolated traumatic cartilage injury.
 This procedure is performed through a minimally invasive arthroscopic technique or an open technique depending on the size and location of the lesion.
-The postoperative rehabilitation involves a period of limited weight bearing with crutches (6 weeks) and the use of a continuous passive motion machine (CPM).
+The postoperative rehabilitation involves a period of limited weight-bearing with crutches (6 weeks) and the use of a continuous passive motion machine (CPM).